;

 2

-Theory and Instruction Core — 17-23 hours
+Theory and Instruction Core — 17-23 credits

 APCE 703Professional Development Seminar in Counselor Education